 An infirmary was located at the the north of the main workhouse.
 Again, this had male and female wings.
 It was later extended at each side as can be seen from the 1950s aerial view below.

-The former workhouse buildings have been demolished, except for one small white block, and a medical company now occupies the site.
+By 2001, the former workhouse buildings had all been demolished except for one small white block.
+A medical company now occupies the site.

 Wycombe Union School, Bledlow